 - Address changes

-- Number of children in your care changes
+- The number of children in your care changes

 - You start or stop sharing custody of a child